-Sourdough overnight chocolate chip cookies are chocolatey, complex in flavor, not overly sweet, and pure perfection.
+Brown butter sourdough chocolate chip cookies are chocolatey, with a complex flavor and crispy edges.
+They are not overly sweet, perfectly golden brown, and pure perfection.
 I’ve never tasted a truly amazing cookie until I had this one!
+So next time you need a sweet treat filled with loads of melty chocolate chips, try this!

-I have had such a difficult time finding a perfect chocolate chip cookie.
-I had one recipe I loved for a little while, but I could not consistently get an amazing, domed cookie.
+I have had such a difficult time finding the best chocolate chip cookies.
+I had one cookie recipe I loved for a little while, but I could not consistently get the best results with an amazing, domed cookie.
 Sometimes they were great.
 Sometimes they fell flat.
 Literally.

-But then I tried a sourdough chocolate chip cookie and I was in love!
+But then I tried a brown butter sourdough chocolate chip cookies and I was in love!
 They take a little bit of thinking ahead, but they are so worth the effort!

 What are the benefits of sourdough cookies?

-Instead, the sourdough benefits the cookies by beginning to break down the sugars, gluten, and phytic acid in the cookies over the 24 hour fermentation process.
+Instead, the sourdough benefits the cookies by beginning to break down the sugars, gluten, and phytic acid in the cookies over the 24 hour cookie dough chill and fermentation process.
+This important step helps with digestion and also develops that complex flavor that truly adds a unique depth of flavor to the sourdough cookie.

 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.

-Begin your sourdough overnight chocolate chip cookies with browned butter
+Begin your brown butter sourdough chocolate chip cookies by browning the butter

-The first step in making the overnight chocolate chip cookies is to make the browned butter in advance and cool it.
+The first step in making the best chocolate chip cookies is to make the browned butter in advance and cool it.

 How to make browned butter

-For this overnight chocolate chip cookie recipe, the browned butter needs to be made in advance and cooled.
+For this brow butter sourdough chocolate chip cookies recipe, the unsalted butter needs to be browned in advance and cooled to room temperature.
 I really thought I could skip that cooling step, but I ended up making plain chocolate cookies because all the chips melted.
 Bummer!

 So here’s my process of browning butter.